juniorsundarCasual/TGT/vault/volume-5.chapter-348.md

 Shuri ejected a gust of air through her nose, massaged the back of her head and said, "Are you planning to implement the seminar for the topic on thermodynamics?"

-Markus whistled while in contemplation and reasoned that, "Not everyone has reached that far.
-We've talked about thermal physics, and done a few experiments, but do you think introducing thermodynamics concepts is appropriate for the first ever seminar?"
+Markus whistled while in contemplation and reasoned, "Not everyone has reached that far.
+We've talked about thermal physics, and done a few experiments, but do you think introducing thermodynamics concepts is appropriate for the first-ever seminar?"

 "Why not?
 It offers a large breadth of discussion topics," Shuri said.
 "Why don't you try it with a smaller class size, kind of like an experiment, and see how it works?
 Besides, according to the booklet, a Socratic seminar is meant to be implemented with few participants, eight to fifteen individuals at best."